 If you would like a new color scheme and aren't sure which interior paint colors to choose, a color consultant can point you in the right direction.
 A color consultant can provide you with paint color ideas to sample, or even a custom-designed color palette for your home.

 Before you meet with your color consultant, gather ideas and inspiration to share with them so that they can see what you have in mind.
-Ask if your... consultant can visit at a particuar time, so that they can see the challenges that the natural lighting poses for your space.
-Don't be surprised if your color consultant suggest changes to your lighting to correct color problems in the room.
+Ask if your consultant can visit at a particular time so that they can see the... challenges that the natural lighting poses for your space.
+Don't be surprised if your color consultant suggests changes to your lighting to correct color problems in the room.

 Steal these secrets of a color consultant.Continue to 15 of 15 below.

 Paint Color Apps Can Make Choosing Paint Color Easier

 Choosing paint color can be easier with the use of a phone or tablet app.
 Paint color apps have been evolving and improving since they were first released, so you might want to check them out again if you've tried one in the past and it didn't work for you.

 The most popular paint color apps give you the ability to match a color you see anywhere, as long as the phone or tablet camera can read it.
 Though it may not be an exact match, these apps can suggest similar colors.
 The best apps can... also offer color palettes created around your color, and ways to share your palettes with friends on social media.
 Look for extra tools like paint buying tips, and basic DIY videos.